-I am pleased to introduce the author of this guest post, Melanie Hardage.
+For this article on cultivating motivated students in the piano studio, I am pleased to introduce the guest author, Melanie Hardage.
 Melanie is a pianist, composer, and teaching artist experienced in contemporary piano, Western classical, and South Asian fusion.
 She draws on diverse musical experiences including her Western classical training, collaborations with other musicians, and engagement with art to create her unique fusion style.
 Melanie and I went to college together and I’m so happy to have her share her knowledge and experience with you.
 Please enjoy Melanie’s article on cultivating motivated piano students.

 Cultivating Motivated Students